 - The European colonies in America are more remote than the most distant provinces of the greatest empires of the past.

-- Since the world began, the government of the English colonies is perhaps the only one which could give perfect security to the inhabitants of a very distant province.
+- Since the world began, the government of the English colonies is the only one which could give perfect security to the people of a very distant province.

 - The administration of the French colonies was always conducted with more gentleness and moderation than the Spanish and Portuguese.